Scroll Top

 Hands-on Learning

-Experience the vibrant tapestry of Quechua communities, where the tradition and history come to life.
-Alongside your fellow student interns, learn time-honored artisanal and agricultural practices through immersive day visits and a heartwarming homestay opportunity.
-Marvel at the architecture of Maras, Cusco, and the awe-inspiring Machu Picchu.
-Behold the living testament to the Incas’ mastery of engineering, gaze upon celestial wonders, and learn of their astonishing celestial navigation techniques that were light years ahead of their time.
-Meet with guest speakers, passionate professionals whose insights and experiences shed light on the challenges and triumphs of modern-day Quechua communities.
+Experience the vibrant culture of Quechua communities, where ancestral traditions shape daily life.
+Alongside fellow student interns, learn time-honored artisanal and agricultural practices through immersive day visits and a welcoming homestay.
+Marvel at the architecture in Maras and Cuzco as well as the awe-inspiring Machu Picchu.
+Explore the Incas’ ingenious engineering and learn how their celestial navigation techniques guided innovations in farming and design.
+Hear from local leaders who share insights into the challenges and achievements of modern Quechua communities.

-Internships for high school students like this one are still unique, but are becoming more requisite all the time for teens looking to stand out within large, competitive university applicant pools.
-This internship can also help you determine whether the focus area you choose – Sciences & STEM – is a good fit for your future college education or career path.
+High school internships like this are rare but increasingly valuable for teens aiming to stand out in competitive university applicant pools.
+This internship also helps you explore whether a STEM focus is the right fit for your future studies or career path.

 Adventure

-You may be in Peru to refine your skills in STEM-related fields, but your journey to South America won’t be complete without some unforgettable adventure excursions!
-Raft through a scenic river valley, embark on a two-day excursion to Cuzco, a UNESCO World Heritage Site, and visit the Inca Empire’s historical and archeological sites.
-Camp among stunning mountains on a two-day expedition to the iconic Machu Picchu, a world wonder you won’t want to miss, and learn how engineering and architecture were vital in creating and preserving this astonishing 15th-century Inca citadel.
+You may be in Peru to sharpen your STEM skills, but no trip would be complete without some unforgettable adventure.
+Raft through a scenic river valley, spend two days exploring Cuzco, a UNESCO World Heritage Site, and visit historical and archeological sites of the Inca Empire.
+Camp in the mountains during a two-day trek to Machu Picchu, a world wonder you won’t want to miss, and discover how engineering and architecture shaped this remarkable 15th-century citadel.

 Lodging & Meals

-Stay in an exclusive hotel block near the charming colonial town of Pisac, located in the Sacred Valley outside the city of Cuzco.
+Stay in an exclusive hotel block in the Sacred Valley, outside the city of Cuzco.
 Students stay in gender-segregated rooms with roommates and have an en-suite bathroom with hot and cold water.
 There is ample space for group activities, conversation with your new friends and shared meals.
 During weekend hiking excursions, students will sleep in tents and local lodges provided by GLA.

 PERU INTERNSHIP